msoe-sse/Constitution/Constitution.md

 ## **Section 1:** Types of Meetings

 1. GENERAL meetings
-    1. The cadence for GENERAL meetings is to be established within the first quarter with the new Executive Board.
+    1. (BEFORE SEMESTER CONVERSION) The cadence for GENERAL meetings is to be established within the first quarter with the new Executive Board.
 At the time of this revision, the current executive board has decided that General meetings are to be held on Friday at noon on weeks 2, 5, and 8 of each academic quarter.
 The purpose of GENERAL meetings is to conduct votes, discuss the direction of the Organization, and inform the members of upcoming events and opportunities.
+    2. (AFTER SEMESTER CONVERSION) The cadence for GENERAL meetings is to be established within the beginning of the term of the new Executive Board.
+At the time of this revision, the current executive board has decided that General meetings are to occur at least four times a semester, with a spacing of two weeks in between each meeting at minimum.
+The purpose of GENERAL meetings is to conduct votes, discuss the direction of the Organization, and inform the members of upcoming events and opportunities.
 2. EXECUTIVE meetings
     1. The PRESIDENT or VICE-PRESIDENT should organize EXECUTIVE meetings at the beginning of each quarter to reflect changing schedules.
 The cadence is to be set by the Executive Board as a whole with an absolute majority, but it may not descend in frequency beyond bi-weekly meetings.
 3. SPECIAL meetings
     1. The PRESIDENT or VICE-PRESIDENT may call SPECIAL meetings with at least a ONE(1) week notice, the topic of which the organizer must decide.
 Attendance of the Executive Board is mandatory.
-3. SUB-CLUB meetings
+4. SUB-CLUB meetings
     1. SUB-CLUB meetings include regular meetings for each the website, game development, competitive programming, and any other team.
 These should be set by the respective coordinator or team lead and should be subject to change each quarter with changing schedules.
+5. JEDI (Justice, Equity, Diversity, Inclusion) meetings
+    1. If no coordinator is appointed, this planning and organization shall be assigned to the PRESIDENT or VICE-PRESIDENT.
+The cadence of is to be set by the Executive Board as a whole with an absolute majority, but is mandatory to hold one event specifically dedicated to the topic of JEDI (Justice, Equity, Diversity, Inclusion) once per semester.

 ## **Section 2:** Voting and Decision Making Process